Wayfair: 2020–present

 Wayfair won the 2020 Webby Award for Shopping in the category Apps, Mobile & Voice.

-On July 10, 2020, Wayfair became the subject of a conspiracy theory that falsely accused the company of being involved in child sex trafficking as a front organization.
+On July 10, 2020, Wayfair became the subject of a conspiracy theory known as WayfairGate that accused the company of being involved in child sex trafficking as a front organization.
 In 2022, Wayfair announced the opening of a flagship store in the King of Prussia Mall outside of Philadelphia, PA.

 2022

 On August 19, 2022, CEO Niraj Shah penned a letter to employees notifying them that approximately 900 positions were to be laid off.
 Citing post-pandemic growth that "has not materialized as we had anticipated," Shah continues, "Our team is too large for the environment we are now in, and unfortunately we need to adjust."

-In 2022 Wayfair was facing losses and a stock drop of 70% from the beginning of the year through August, and posted a loss of $378 million in Q2 of 2022.
+In 2022, Wayfair was facing losses and a stock drop of 70% from the beginning of the year through August, and posted a loss of $378 million in Q2 of 2022.
 The CEO's letter notes severance packages of 10 weeks pay minimum to US-based employees.
 Those packages are expected to cost the company between $30 and $40 million.